 Cheryl Agulnick Hochberg received her BFA from the Tyler School of Art in Philadelphia and her MFA from the University of Wisconsin-Madison.

 Cheryl's work has been exhibited throughout the US.
 Her recent solo exhibitions include VisArts Center in Rockville, MD (2018), the Radford University Art Musueum (2016), the Allentown Art Museum (2014), Montgomery College/Takoma Park (2013), The Banana Factory in Bethlehem, PA (2013), and Sweetbriar College (2012).
 Her work has been included in group exhibitions, most recently at Manifest Gallery in Cincinnati OH, and also at Art Prize in Grand Rapids, MI, the Ice Box and Gravers Lane Gallery, both in Philadelphia, Womanmade Gallery in Chicago, and Phillips Exeter Academy in NH.
 Her work is in the collections of the Federal Reserve Bank in Philadelphia, the Westinghouse Corporation, and the Lehigh Valley Hospital.

-Cheryl has participated as a fellow in many artist residency programs including UCross (Clearmont, WY), Vermont Studio Center (Johnson, VT), Jentel (Banner, WY), The Studios at Key West (Key West, FL), and the Virginia Center for the Creative Arts (Amherst, VA).
+Cheryl has participated as a fellow in many artist residency programs including Playa (Summer Lake, OR), UCross (Clearmont, WY), Vermont Studio Center (Johnson, VT), Jentel (Banner, WY), The Studios at Key West (Key West, FL), and the Virginia Center for the Creative Arts (Amherst, VA).
 She is a 2015 recipient of the Kutztown University Chambliss Award for Excellence in Faculty Scholarship.

 Cheryl's work has been reproduced in numerous publications, including most recently, The Contemporary Art of Nature: Mammals, Ashley Rooney, ed., Schiffer Publishing.
 Her exhibition, "the Storks Come Home to Roost" (at VisArts Center in Rockville, MD) was reviewed in the Washington Post (August 3, 2018).